YairMZ/LDPC/docs/ldpc_overview/ieee80211_encoding.md

 |:--:|
 | Parity check matrix for $n=648$ bits and rate $r=1/2$, taken from [{{ ieee[0].name }}]({{ieee[0].url}})|

-Above, dashes indicate all zero sub-blocks, and numbers indicate the amount of shifts per sub-block.
+Above, dashes indicate all zero sub-blocks, and numbers indicate the number of shifts per sub-block.
 Values of $0$ indicate identity matrices.
 The observed format of double diagonal on the far right is shared among all codes in the standard and enables efficient encoding.
 Specifically, all the matrices for codes in the standard share the following structure.
-For a block matrix of dimensions $m_b\times n_b$ there are varying structures for the first $k_b$ columns.
+For a block matrix of dimensions $m_b\times n_b$, there are varying structures for the first $k_b$ columns.
 *However, the $k_b$-th column always has **exactly three non-zero blocks, two blocks labeled as $1$ in the top and bottom row, and one identity row** labeled as the $x$-th row.* To the right of the $k_b$-th column, there are $m_{b}-1$ columns which exhibit the shown double diagonal form.

 Let us denote the input information sequence as $m$ and divide it into $k_b= n_b-m_b$ groups of $Z$ bits, i.e.